samblam/StoryMode/cline_docs/progress.md

 - Implemented survey response completed field update upon survey submission

 Current focus:
-1. Testing the newly implemented survey publishing and response saving features
+1.  **Implementing Enhanced Answer Saving:** The primary focus is implementing the new approach for saving answers to `survey_matches` by assigning and using question IDs.
+(See `cline_docs/ai_engineer_development_plan.md`).
-2. Fixing remaining critical bugs (survey creation bug and sortable.js integration)
+2. Fixing remaining critical bugs (Thank You page link, survey creation, participant management, survey preview).
-3. Adding comprehensive user feedback and validation
+3. Testing the newly implemented features.
-4. Documenting the survey publishing workflow for administrators
+4. Adding comprehensive user feedback and validation.
-5. Implementing a new approach to answer saving in `survey_matches`.
-The current approach results in null values.
-The proposed solution is to assign question IDs in the `surveys` table and send them with the responses.
+5. Documenting the survey publishing workflow for administrators.

 Recent implementations:
 1. Integrated survey publishing with background job system for email sending
 2. Added secure URL generation for participant survey access
 3. Enhanced response saving with sound mapping data
 4. Implemented email notifications for both survey invitations and completions
-5. Added proper participant status transitions throughout the survey lifecycle
+5. Added proper participant status transitions throughout the survey lifecycle (including completion and token invalidation).

 These features have significantly improved the survey workflow, allowing for better participant management and more comprehensive data collection.
 The participant status management system now allows administrators to track the full lifecycle of participants from creation through activation to completion or expiration.